vmware-archive/concourse-branch-manager/README.md

 ## How it works

-* In your main Concourse pipeline, you will add a git resource and a job which will run Concourse Branch Manager, and specify the necessary parameters, including credentials to manage your Concourse instance.
+* In your Concourse pipeline, you will add a git resource and a job which will run Concourse Branch Manager, and specify the necessary parameters, including credentials to manage your Concourse instance.
 * When the job runs its tasks, it will dynamically create/update a new pipeline which will